-ECE 7A-Creative Materials (3 units) CSU
+ECE 7AR-Creative Materials (3 units) CSU

 Creative activities for young children (2-8 years), including planning and implementation of painting, drawing, printmaking, weaving, stitchery, batik, collage, sculpture, puppet-making, and modeling materials.
 Not open for credit to student with credit in ECE or ART 7 or ART 7AR.
+(Repeatable: May be taken three times only.)
 (L)